 ---|---|---|

-Max Workspaces | 50 | Users are prevented from creating additional workspaces.
+Workspaces | 50 | Users are prevented from creating additional workspaces.
 This limit can be raised by arrangement. |

-Max Users | 200 | Admins are prevented from creating additional users.
+Users | 200 | Admins are prevented from creating additional users.
 This limit can be raised by arrangement. |

-Audience Name Length | 100 | Audience name and external name fields are limited to 100 characters. |
+Audience name Length | 100 | Audience name and external name fields are limited to 100 characters. |

-Tag length | 18 | Tag names are limited to 18 characters. |
+Tag name length | 18 | Tag names are limited to 18 characters. |

 mParticle APIs have two types of rate limits in place to protect mParticle’s servers from high demand: